 “The Society’s archive, which is housed in the Thomas McGavin Building, 1A North Street, Petone, will be opening on these days, Monday, Wednesday and Saturday.
 The hours will be 9.00 am until about 2.00 pm.
 People wishing to visit on other days should ring 04 568 4938 to see if anyone is there, or perhaps leave a message on the answerphone.
 Other contacts are Mark Cole (04 586 0353), Bill Prebble (027 442 5632), or Graeme McClare (04 528 2745).”

 …….From small beginnings the Society is now recognized as having the largest collection of archival material relating to New Zealand Railways, a collection which is continually being added to.

-The Society’s premises are located in North Street, Ava, opposite and on the south side of the Ava Railway Station on the Wellington to Upper Hutt line.
-The premises are open most weekdays, but not to any fixed hours.
+The Society’s premises are located in North Street, Petone, opposite and on the south side of the Ava Railway Station on the Wellington to Upper Hutt line.
+The premises are open on the days and hours above, at other times bu arrangement.

 People wanting to do research are advised to make prior arangements with the Archivist, Mark Cole.
 Contact by voice or phone message at (04) 568 4938, fax to (04) 586 5554 or email to firstname.lastname@example.org If you are a Society member, please always quote your membership number.

 - Newspaper clippings should always record the name of the newspaper and the date of issue.

 - NEVER use Sellotape® or other adhesive tapes and REMOVE all pins and staples.